Common Medical Emergencies and How to Treat Them

 The most common symptoms of heart attack are pain and discomfort in the chest area.

-Patients also experience shortness of breath, stomach discomfort, fainting, sweating, pain in jaws, neck, or shoulders.
+Patients also experience shortness of breath, stomach discomfort, fainting, sweating, and pain in the jaws, neck, or shoulders.

 Men and women both can experience different symptoms of a heart attack.
-Men experience cold sweats, and pain in the left arm, whereas omen are more likely to have shortness of breath, stomach upset and dizziness.
+Men experience cold sweats and pain in the left arm, whereas women are more likely to have shortness of breath, stomach upset, and dizziness.

 How to Treat Heart Attack?